Skip to main content

 Why Dublin?

-Wherever your career takes you, interning abroad in Dublin will help you build valuable skills like adaptability, global communication, and independence — all while forming lasting connections with professionals and fellow students from around the world.
-It’s more than an internship — it’s your gateway to global success.
+After a day at work, explore the city's rich history, lively music scene, and breathtaking landscapes — all just a short train ride from the city.
+Wherever your career takes you, interning abroad in Dublin will help you build valuable skills like adaptability, intercultural communication, and independence.
+Along the way, you’ll form lasting connections with professionals and fellow students from around the world.

 Internship Placement